sentinel1909/jeff-mitchell-dev/site/src/content/home.md

 Welcome to the reflection of me.

-I'm a Certified Professional and Fire Engineer by day, but turn into a self-taught, fledgling developer and IT junkie by night...can also be dangerous with a camera.

-This site serves as my portfolio of projects, writings, and photography
+I'm a software developer in Vancouver.
+I make and contribute to open-source projects.
+My language of choice is Rust and my focus is to turn myself into a full-stack Rust developer.
+Here you will find my thoughts about code, development, and life.
+I like heavy metal music, photography, sci-fi and fantasy.